 Longevity concerns: Over time, food from past barbecues has the potential to corrode the finish on the grill surface.

 Grill brushes have a fairly straightforward design but understanding the various features will guide you in finding the brush that matches your grill-cleaning needs.

 Handle: One of the most notable features of a grill brush is the handle.
 Most models have a metal handle that ranges in length from about 10 to 18 inches and features a contoured shape that benefits leverage.
-Some brush handles are coated in plastic or another material that makes them more comfortable to use.
+Some brush handles are coated in plastic or another material which makes them more comfortable to use.
 The exception to the standard design are grill brushes that have a rounded handle on top of the brush head, but these aren’t suitable for use on very hot grills because of the risk of burns.

 Scraper tools: Some grill brushes are two tools in one because they also have a built-in scraper.
 This feature is handy for grills that haven’t been cleaned in a while or have developed buildup that’s especially hard to remove.

 Hole, hook, or loop: Most grill brushes have a hole, hook, or loop on the handle for hanging and storing the brush when not in use.

 Grill brushes are reasonably priced tools for keeping your grill looking and functioning at its best.

 On the low end of the price range, you can expect to spend about $8 to $14 on a basic brush.

 If you want a brush that will last a bit longer and includes a scraper, you’ll spend around $15 to $20.

 The most durable grill brushes are likely to have a wider head, thick metal handle, scraper, and other user-friendly features.
 These cost approximately $21 to $35 and up.